- The BSoD registry error in Windows 10 can be caused by both software or hardware incompatibility.

-- If MaintenanceDisabled DWORD isn’t available in right pane, create it.
-Simply right click the empty space, choose New > DWORD (32-bit) Value and enter MaintenanceDisabled as the name.
+- Right-click the empty space, choose New > DWORD (32-bit) Value and enter MaintenanceDisabled as the name.

 - Double click the MaintenanceDisabled and set Value data to 1.
-Click OK to save changes.

-Solution 5 – Install an older graphic card driver
+10. Install an older graphics card driver

 - Press Windows Key + X to open Power User Menu.
-Select Device Manager from the list.

-- When Device Manager opens, locate your graphic card, right click it and choose Uninstall.
+- When Device Manager opens, locate your graphic card, right-click it, and choose Uninstall.